 Taking this approach will not only help you in real-time to generate results, but it will expand your networking reach.
 When you combine the performance of the results with a connected network it is easy to see how your own personal career interests quickly becomes one of the default benefits of content marketing.

 See how the DataCube can help understand the demand and performance of your content.
 This is a great way to test the market demand for the type of thought leadership you are looking to provide.

 5. Content marketing is cheaper than traditional marketing channels

 SEO and content marketing go hand-in-hand.
 In order to generate significant organic traffic you will need effective content that is optimized to find your buyer.
 It is important to understand that content marketing is not a quick fix.
-It is going to take time and a strong commitment to all the benefits of content marketing.
+It is going to take time and a strong commitment to all the benefits of content marketing and creating SEO reports.
 One piece of killer content is not going to be the game changer, but if you can find the striking distance keywords and develop relevant content you will be in a much better position on ROI then if you exclusively deployed an SEM strategy.
 It may be tempting to get the quick fix of a windfall of paid media, but once your program is over, the leads are over.
 Alternatively, your optimized content establishes content equity that will continue to compound to drive business results.

 Check out your opportunities in organic with this free Search ROI Opportunity calculator.